rekalogika/gotenberg-pdf-bundle/README.md

   replace this package, and we don't need to change our code.
 * High-level object-oriented API built on top of the official Gotenberg PHP client.
-* With the heavy lifting already done by Gotenborg, there is no need to deal with Chrome instances, CLI tools, Puppeteer, NodeJS, etc.
+* With the heavy lifting already done by Gotenberg, there is no need to deal with Chrome instances, CLI tools, Puppeteer, NodeJS, etc.
 * Infinitely scalable.
 Just add more instances of Gotenberg with Docker Compose or another container orchestration tool.